rhdeck/react-reality/README.md

 Like `ARMonoView` but adds touchability, so that descendant nodes can implement touch event handlers.

-Should be instantiated as child of an ARSessionProvider.
+Should be instantiated as a descendant of an ARSessionProvider.
 Spins up a session to display the nodes designated as children/descendants.

+#### Props

+It's a View.
+No special props.

 #### Sample